librenms/librenms/doc/Support/FAQ.md

 ## <a name="faq23"> Why do I not see all interfaces in the Overall traffic graph for a device?</a>

 By default numerous interface types and interface descriptions are excluded from this graph.
-The excluded defailts are:
+The excluded defaults are:

 ```php
 $config['device_traffic_iftype'][] = '/loopback/';